chids/statics-prototype/README.md

 # Statics

 Immutable (static) data.

-Characteristics: _expensive to produce, cheap and reliable to consume_.
+## Characteristics

+Expensive to write due to coordination in order to prevent concurrent conflicting writes.
+Cheap and reliable to read due to easily replicated and, for those that do not require strict _read your own write_ semantics, latest version eventually available at well known URL.

 ## About